peteroupc/html3dutil/doc/H3DU.SurfaceOfRevolution.md

 ### Methods

-* [.fromFunction](#H3DU.SurfaceOfRevolution.fromFunction)<br>Creates a parametric evaluator for a surface of revolution whose curve is the graph of a single-variable function.
+* [.fromFunction](#H3DU.SurfaceOfRevolution.fromFunction)<br>Creates a surface evaluator object for a surface of revolution whose curve is the graph of a single-variable function.
-* [.torus](#H3DU.SurfaceOfRevolution.torus)<br>Parametric evaluator for a torus, a special case of a surface of revolution.
+* [.torus](#H3DU.SurfaceOfRevolution.torus)<br>A surface evaluator object for a torus, a special case of a surface of revolution.

  <a name='H3DU.SurfaceOfRevolution.fromFunction'></a>
 ### H3DU.SurfaceOfRevolution.fromFunction(func, minval, maxval, [axis])

-Creates a parametric evaluator for a surface of revolution whose curve is the graph of a single-variable function.
+Creates a surface evaluator object for a surface of revolution whose curve is the graph of a single-variable function.
 The resulting surface will have a circular cross section along its length.